MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/new-environments-visual-studio-teams-branch-retail-projects.md

 # required metadata

 title: Set up new environments, Azure DevOps, and branches for projects
-description: This topic describes recommended practices for setting up new environments, Microsoft Azure DevOps, and branches for Microsoft Dynamics 365 Commerce implementation projects.
+description: This topic describes recommended practices for setting up new environments, Microsoft Azure DevOps, and branches for Microsoft Dynamics 365 Commerce projects.
 author: andreashofmann1
 manager: AnnBe
 ms.date: 07/09/2018